fsjal (FSJAL) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 fsjal Historical Price

-According to the latest data gathered on fsjal live price page, the current price of fsjal is 0USD.
+According to the latest data gathered on fsjal live price page, the current price of fsjal is 0.001004USD.
 The circulating supply of fsjal(FSJAL) is

 - 30 Days0.00%$ 0$ 0.000813$ 0.000178